 The Ways of Knowing Requirements invite students to explore the fundamental question, “How do I know what I know?”
 The question prompts students to evaluate the origins of knowledge, values, and beliefs, and to question and to revise their determinations when needed.
 Davidson’s Ways of Knowing Requirements aim to foster and guide students’ exploration of that fundamental question.
 They are designed to help students understand 1) the relationship between what we know and how we know it; 2) the ways interpretation, analysis, and expression differ across and within disciplines of the liberal arts; and 3) the ways scholars share information and ideas with one another and with the public.

-Class of 2021: Each student must complete seven courses fulfilling Ways of Knowing requirements, one course in each of the categories below.
-The seven courses must come from at least six different departments or programs, as indicated by three-letter prefixes.
-Continuing students: The eight courses must come from at least seven different departments/programs, as indicated by three-letter course prefixes.
+Beginning with the Class of 2021: Each student must complete seven courses fulfilling Ways of Knowing requirements, one course in each of the categories below.
+Students graduating in 2019 or 2020 must complete eight courses from the categories below.

 Courses that seek to understand past human societies and how those societies have evolved over time.
 Examining documents and/or artifacts to construct broad narratives about the past and how human societies evolved; these courses reveal the constructed ways in which we understand the past and suggest the contingency of how we understand the present.